We help people who want to work on AI Safety to team up together on concrete projects.

 The goal of this structure is to help collaborators find each other.
 More specifically, we set up teams to collaborate on concrete projects, part time, for 3 months.
 AISC is about learning by doing.

-The first step in doing this is opening up the research lead (RL) applications.
+The first step in doing this is opening up the project lead applications.
 Anyone with an idea for a project is invited to send us your project proposal.
 Next, we’ll give you feedback on your project, and some time to improve it.
-We aim to have at least one call with every RL applicant, where we discuss your project and, if needed, lay out what you would need to fix to get your project accepted for AISC.
+We aim to have at least one call with every PL applicant, where we discuss your project and, if needed, lay out what you would need to fix to get your project accepted for AISC.

 The second step is us publishing all the accepted projects on our website, and opening up applications to join each project.
 We encourage everyone who has some spare time, and is motivated to reduce AI risk, to have a look at all the projects, and apply to the one that interests you.

-Next, each RL will evaluate the applications for their projects.
-It’s the job of the RL to interview and choose their team.
-RLs are given guidance on how to do this from the organisers, but it’s up to the RL to decide who they want on their team.
+Next, each PL will evaluate the applications for their projects.
+It’s the job of the PL to interview and choose their team.
+PLs are given guidance on how to do this from the organisers, but it’s up to the PL to decide who they want on their team.

-It’s the job of the organisers to onboard and support the RLs.
-It’s the job of the RLs to onboard and support their team members.
+It’s the job of the organisers to onboard and support the PLs.
+It’s the job of the PLs to onboard and support their team members.

 We start together with a joint online opening session, and end together with every team presenting their results.
 In between, each team mostly works independently on their project.

-Each team will have their project proposal, written by the research lead, when they applied, and approved by the rest of their team, when they chose this project to apply to.
+Each team will have their project proposal, written by the project lead, when they applied, and approved by the rest of their team, when they chose this project to apply to.
 This means that you know what to do, at least to start with.
-The RL will guide the research project, and keep track of relevant milestones.
-When things inevitably don’t go as planned (this is research after all) the RL is in charge of setting the new course.
+The PL will guide the research project, and keep track of relevant milestones.
+When things inevitably don’t go as planned, the PL is in charge of setting the new course.

-We require that every team have weekly team meetings.
-Other than that each team is free to organise themselves in whatever way works best for the team and the project.
+We require that every team have weekly team meetings, and that participants spend a minimum of 10h/week working on the project.
+Other than that, each team is free to organise themselves in whatever way works best for the team and the project.

 There will not be much else happening aside from your projects.
 We have found that when we try to organise other activities, most participants prefer to spend their often limited time on their team’s projects.
 We’ll probably do something to encourage inter-team interactions, but we’re still figuring out how to best facilitate this.